 Compliance with Environmental Laws and Regulations

-Over the past five years, there were no infractions of laws or regulations, and no lawsuits, related to environmental issues that were identified at Astellas’ business sites.
+In fiscal 2023, heavy rainfall during construction work being carried out at the Takahagi Technical Center caused an incident in which Astellas exceeded standard values as provided for in an ordinance setting forth effluent standards in accordance with the Water Pollution Control Act.
+The company promptly reported to the government and worked to take action.
 Over the past five years, there was an incident in which Astellas exceeded the upper limit of agreed values specified in a pollution prevention agreement with a local government.
 Astellas reported the incident to the local government and is implementing response measures based on its instructions.

 ● Tsukuba Research Center: Water (fiscal 2022)